volkantunali/SimCMR/README.md

 # SimCMR
-## Large-Scale Network Community Detection using Similarity-Guided Merge and Refinement
+## Large-Scale Network Community Detection Using Similarity-Guided Merge and Refinement

 SimCMR is a network community detection algorithm particularly developed for detecting communities in large-scale networks fast and effectively.
 It was designed for detecting non-overlapping communities in unipartite, undirected, and unweighted networks.